Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

             -   {build/destroy/switch/itemuse} {on/off}
             -   {friend/ally/outsider} {build/destroy/switch/itemuse} {on/off}
             -   reset - This takes the perm line seen in the /resident screen and applies it to all plots personally owned by the player typing it.
-    -   tax - Shows taxes a player pays.
+    -   tax {resname} - Shows taxes a player pays.

 []()/town
 ---------